Academics at St. Mary Catholic School

 - Seventh/Eighth Grade Confirmation

-The staff of Mary School is committed to providing a program of academic excellence.
+The staff of St. Mary School is committed to providing a program of academic excellence.
 The school is chartered by the Ohio Department of Education and teachers hold Ohio Department of Education certification.
 While a Bachelor’s Degree is the minimum education requirement for all teachers, many staff members hold advanced degrees.

 Classes begin with Montessori pre-school, pre-kindergarten and kindergarten through grade eight.
 Classes are primarily self-contained for grades K – 5.
 Subject area departmentalization begins with grade 6.
 Teachers with specialized training provide instruction for physical education, music, band, art, technology, and foreign language.